 She nodded toward the talking customers, who were gathered around a small television set.
 “Oh, it’s the latest Superboy news,” she said.
 “He stopped a forest fire not that far from here.”

 Captain Comet nodded.
 “Superboy!
 Maybe he’s just the ally I need to get me back home.”
-He hurried out
+He hurried out and took to the air.

 After a flight across the country, he soon reached Smallville, located just a few miles inland from neighboring Metropolis.